As the name suggests, high-volume recruiting or mass hiring refers to recruiting a wide variety of candidates in a limited period.

 4. Work on Improving Your Candidate Experience

 Skills are undeniably indispensable in an employee, just like their mindset and commitment.
 Ensure that you provide proper training and coaching to the new employees you’re onboarding.
 This is doable in high-volume recruiting when the job requires little or no experience.
 You’re creating a win-win situation in this process, making way for a better candidate onboarding process.
 Automate your interviews, simplify the job application process, keep your candidates engaged, and you’re on your way to victory.

-To maximize your performance in bulk-hiring, you must look out for AI recruiting tools.
-It's essential to take into consideration the industry’s most effective AI-powered recruiting software.
+To maximise your performance in bulk hiring, you must look out for AI recruiting tools.
+It’s essential to take into consideration the industry’s most effective AI-powered recruiting software.

 3 Important Recruitment Metrics That Recruiters Should Track

 When evaluating the ratio of interviews to hires, recruiters can be sure of the number of candidates who responded to the job offer and were hired to the ones who lay in the pipeline.

 This ratio can help you decide whether or not your interview process is too long, too quick or too repetitive and boring.
 Over time, hiring managers can also note how the candidates and recruiters behave in their interview round.

 This is essential since it may either positively or negatively affect a candidate’s view of the company.

 Now, where does this fit into high-volume recruiting?
 This ratio tells you how many applicants you interviewed have made their way into the final recruiting stage.

 Knowing this data lets you make plans for an increasingly efficient high-volume recruiting strategy from the start.